Portaferry Lifeboat - History

 1962 - Cloughey lifeboat, Constance Calverley, rescues captain and crew of the Dutch coaster, Frida Blokzij

-Prior to the closure of Cloughey Lifeboat Station representations had been made to the RNLI by Portaferry Sailing Club to maintain a lifeboat in the area.
+Prior to the closure of Cloughey Lifeboat Station representations had been made to the RNLI by Portaferry Sailing Club and others to maintain a lifeboat service in the area.

-With the introduction of fast inshore lifeboats which were capable of making way against strong tides, (such as tides of up to 8 knots experienced locally in the Strangford Narrows) it was decided in 1979 to place a single-engined 'C' class lifeboat in Portaferry for evaluation.
+With the introduction of fast inshore lifeboats that were capable of making way against strong tidal currents, (such as currents up to 8 knots experienced in the Strangford Narrows) it was decided, in 1979, to place a single-engined 'C' class lifeboat in Portaferry for evaluation.

-The lifeboat quickly proved to be a success and a twin engine 'D' class was commissioned on 1st May 1980.
+The lifeboat quickly proved to be a success and a twin engine 'D' class was commissioned and the Station officially established on 1st May 1980.
 The station was upgraded to 24 hour all year operation in 1982.

 1980 - Honorary Secretary, Dr Billy Brown (centre) and Chief Helmsman, Desmond (Dessie) Rodgers (far right) with visiting RNLI officials